Duchy of Cornwall Bill [HL]

 Overview

-This bill aims to clarify the legal status of the Duchy of Cornwall, a large estate belonging to the heir apparent to the British throne.
-Key changes include altering the succession to the title of Duke of Cornwall, removing certain exemptions and immunities enjoyed by the Duchy, and clarifying the ownership of assets like treasure trove and Royal Mines within Cornwall and the Isles of Scilly.
+This bill aims to clarify the legal status of the Duchy of Cornwall, a private estate belonging to the Prince of Wales.
+Key changes include altering the succession to the title of Duke of Cornwall, removing certain exemptions and immunities enjoyed by the Duchy, and clarifying the Crown's rights to resources within Cornwall and the Isles of Scilly.

 Description